Get Tech Tips

 - The manager who hits you with a callback when it WASN'T YOUR FAULT!
 (And it wasn't a callback anyway)

-- The CSR who NEVER gets the address right in the call, so you end up driving all over creation only to find out it was Prestwick Ln., NOT Prestwick Place!
+- The CSR who NEVER gets the address right in the call, so you end up driving all over creation only to find out it was Prestwick Lane, NOT Prestwick Place!

 - The idiot installer who NEVER sets the charge right and ALWAYS leaves the gas valve off!

 - And don't even get me started on SALESMEN!

 People treat you wrong; they are lazy, ignorant, and sloppy.
 Sometimes, they are even out to get you.

-While some of this may be true, it's all head trash.
+While some of that may be true, it's all head trash.

 What is Head Trash?

-Head trash is any unproductive thought or emotion.
+Head trash is what I call any unproductive thought or emotion.
 It's just that simple

-Head trash makes you angry, gets your blood pressure up, impacts your health, hurts your relationships, distracts you, takes you off your game.
-All of those things can combine and impact your ability to make money.
+Head trash makes you angry, gets your blood pressure up, impacts your health, hurts your relationships, distracts you, and takes you off your game.
+All of those things can combine and impact your ability to make (or save) money.

 Head trash leaves you feeling like a victim; it feels like your circumstances have the upper hand on you, and you have no control of your life or future.